Nick Garnett

-Nick Garnett (born October 1964, Liverpool) is an English journalist and radio broadcaster with the British Broadcasting Corporation.
-His main role is as the North of England reporter for BBC Radio 5 live, the news and sport network of the BBC.
+Nick Garnett (born October 1964, Liverpool) is an English journalist and broadcaster with the British Broadcasting Corporation.
+He works for the broadcaster's national TV news bulletins, the BBC News Channel, network radio stations and the BBC News website.

 Biography

 Garnett grew up in Liverpool, England.
-He has worked at a number of local radio stations and joined BBC Radio 5 Live in 1994.
+He worked at a number of local radio stations before joining BBC Radio 5 Live in 1994.
+In 2020 he became one of the BBC's North of England Reporters.

 In 1998 he was one of the first field reporters at the BBC to be issued with a Nera M4 Satellite in 1998 which enabled him to operate as a single-person radio broadcaster.
 His work during the British General Election of 2010 was reviewed in The Daily Telegraph.

+He has written about his life as a reporter working overseas as he travelled from Nepal to Tunisia and Eastern Europe in 2015.